 - All finish nailers fire when the tip is in contact with the workpiece and the trigger is pulled.
 This is called sequential firing.
 Many also offer bump firing (or continuous firing) that fires a nail when the tip makes contact with the workpiece.
-It’s a rapid way of working and particularly useful with long pieces of trim or flooring.
+It’s a rapid way of working and particularly useful with long pieces of baseboard, door or window trim, or flooring.
 However, it does take a while to become acclimated to the weight of the gun and the degree of bounce as it fires.
 Sequential firing is slower but allows for greater precision, especially in less experienced hands.

-- LED work lights can illuminate dark corners and also come in handy if there’s no power in part of a work site.
-Some models also use a light to offer fault indication.
+- LED work lights can illuminate dark corners and also come in handy if there’s no power in part of a worksite.
+Some models also use a light to indicate low battery power or provide fault indication.

 The in-depth look at the technical specifications of cordless finish nailers above explains many aspects of these versatile tools.
 However, there may be some specific areas that need clarification when it comes to different types of nailers.
 The following provides answers to questions that crop up regularly.

 Q. Can a finish nailer be used for framing?